gullitmiranda/bootstrap-x-editable-rails/README.md

 However, in rails, we want to send a model object instead, eg. ``{"album"=> {"content"=>"it's great"}}``, so we can store data in rails as simple as: `` @album.update_attributes(@params[:album]) ``

-In this version, DOM id is named as "model_column", eg. for an 'Album' model with 'Content' column =>  id="album_content".
+In this version, DOM id is named as "model-column", eg. for an 'Album' model with 'Content' column =>  id="album-content".
 If not using this format, it will use original AJAX request format.

 ## Usage